 Concept 6: The Moon is an accessible laboratory for studying the impact process on planetary scales.
-Vital questions remain in our goal to understand this fundamental planetary process.
-These could be addressed by: detailed studies to identify large-scale melt deposits at older basins, the establishment of regional seismic networks at multi-ringed basins to provide insight into basin structure, field studies and sample return of impact melt sheets and peak rings to shed light on their mode of formation and depth of origin, and long-duration orbital observations to detect newly formed impact craters larger than those seen to date.
+Fundamental questions remain in our goal to understand this fundamental planetary process.
+These could be addressed by: detailed studies to identify large-scale melt deposits at older basins, the establishment of regional seismic networks at multi-ringed basins to provide insight into basin structure, field studies and sample return of melt sheets and peak rings to shed light on their mode of formation and depth of origin, and long-duration orbital observations to detect newly formed impact craters larger than those seen to date.

 Concept 7: The Moon is a natural laboratory for regolith processes and weathering on anhydrous airless bodies.
-The recommendations in the 2007 NRC report for understanding the development and evolution of the surfaces of planetary bodies are still valid today, and include sounding to reveal the upper stratigraphy of the regolith as well as regolith sample return from regions of diverse composition and age such as from ancient, stratigraphically preserved regoliths and from paleoregoliths.
-The inconsistencies between remote sensing and sample studies as to the dominant space weathering agent could be resolved by in situ analyses and targeted sample return from areas such as lunar swirls.
+The recommendations in the SCEM report for understanding the development and evolution of the surfaces of planetary bodies are still valid today, and include sounding to reveal the upper stratigraphy of the regolith, and regolith sample return from regions of diverse composition and age, of old regolith where it is stratigraphically preserved, and from paleoregoliths.
+The apparent conflict between remote sensing and sample studies as to the dominant space weathering agent could be resolved by in situ analyses and targeted sample return from areas such as lunar swirls.

 Concept 8: Processes involved with the atmosphere and dust environment of the Moon are accessible for scientific study while the environment remains in a pristine state.
 The substantial progress made on Concept 8 has clarified areas where the most progress is still needed.
-These include: identify the sources of the mid-latitude surface hydroxyl and water; determine whether hydrogen products migrate poleward to the cold trap reservoirs; explore the near-surface electrostatic lofting of dust associated with plasma anomalies/voids in locations such as polar craters, magnetic anomalies, and the night-side terminator; systematically detect trace volatile species (e.g., water, OH, hydrocarbon) in the exosphere; and search for evidence of prompt release of 40Ar and other internal species following seismic events.
+These include: identify the sources of the mid-latitude surface hydroxyl and water; determine whether hydrogen products migrate poleward to the cold trap reservoirs; explore the near-surface electrostatic lofting of dust associated with plasma anomalies/voids in locations like polar craters, magnetic anomalies, and the night-side terminator; systematically detect trace volatile species (e.g., water, OH, hydrocarbon) in the exosphere; and search for evidence of prompt release of 40Ar and other internal species following seismic events.